justworkstores/Discord.js-handler/README.md

-# Discord.js Multipurpose Bot — Optimized ESM Handler
+# Discord.js Optimized ESM Handler

 A lightweight, production-oriented ESM handler for a multipurpose Discord bot (slash-only) built on discord.js v14.
 This repository provides a scalable foundation (sharding-ready) and modular handler system so you can focus on implementing features (tickets, moderation, welcome, etc.).